renbesson/unb_module-9_professional-readme-generator_ren-besson/samples/generated_readme.md

 * [Questions](#questions)
 ## Description

-djaksdhnjkasd
+asdksajldjsa

 ## Installation

-asdasdasda
+sdknasdln

 ## Usage

-kljnlnvdflksvjs
+dnmkfslgns

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the Mozilla license.

 ## How to Contribute

-fggfsd
+fksldfnsdlkf

 ## Tests

 Run the following command to test the application.
  ```
-dsfas
+dfnsdkflnsdfsknf
 ```

 ## Questions

-See more of my projects on my Github page https://github.com/dasd.
+See more of my projects on my Github page https://github.com/dkfsldnfksdlfnsl.

-Shall you have any question, issue, suggestion, and/or compliment, please send an email dasdasd.
+Shall you have any question, issue, suggestion, and/or compliment, please send an email sdfksdlnf.